Landscape Ontario

 It was founded in 1973 by combining three separate horticultural associations into one: Ontario Garden Maintenance and Landscape Association, Ontario Landscape Contractors Association, and Ontario Nurseryman's Association.
+The founding President was Glenn Peister of McLean-Peister Limited in Kitchener.

 Organization

 The association is governed by an elected Provincial Board of Directors.
 The current president of the board is David Wright, owner of Wright Landscape Services in Bloomingdale Ontario.

 Chapters

 Landscape Ontario's membership is organized by a chapter system.